Kim Chang-ho (climber)

-In 2012, Kim won the Piolet d'Or "Asia award" with An Chi-young when they made the first-ever ascent of Himjung (7,092m, 2012) in Nepal via its southwest face.
+In 2012, Kim won the Piolet d'Or "Asia Award" with An Chi-young when they made the first-ever ascent of Himjung (7,092m) in Nepal in 2012 via its southwest face.
 In 2017, Kim and his two climbing partners were awarded an Honourable Mention for the 2017 Piolet d'Or for their ascent of Gangapurna's south face (7,455m, 2016) in a "bold lightweight alpine style", the first Koreans to receive such a citation.

-In 2013, he became the first Korean to climb all of the world's 14 eight-thousanders without using supplementary oxygen; in doing so he set a record for completing the feat in the shortest time at 7 years, 10 months and 6 days.
+In 2013, he became the first Korean to climb all 14 of the eight-thousanders without supplemental oxygen; he also set a record for completing the feat in the shortest time at 7 years, 10 months and 6 days.
 He was killed on 11 October 2018, alongside several other fellow South Korean climbers and local mountain guides, in Nepal when a snowstorm destroyed their 3,500m-altitude base camp beneath Gurja Himal in the Dhaulagiri.

 Early life and education

 Kim Chang-ho was born in the rural town of Yecheon-gun near the center of South Korea on 15 September 1969.
 Kim performed well in his intramural handball team in his elementary school, playing at the province-level sports festival.

-In 1988, he entered the University of Seoul (UOS) with a major in International Trade, however, his participation in regular international climbing expeditions meant that he did not graduate until 2013.
+In 1988, he entered the University of Seoul (UOS) with a major in International Trade, but he did not graduate until 2013 due to his regular participation in international climbing expeditions.
 Kim said that he decided that in order to complete his undergraduate degree that he needed to learn more in humanities for the sake of climbing.
-Due to the curriculum change, his bachelor's degree was not International Trade but Business Administration.
+Eventually, he graduated with a degree in Business Administration.